AI Use Cases/Professional Services

 5. 5

-Anomaly precision climbs from roughly 70% at deployment to 88%+ by month eight as the model learns your firm's seasonal patterns.
+Anomaly precision at deployment is a starting point, not the end state: it climbs over the first several months as the model learns your firm's seasonal patterns.
 Firms that evaluate ROI at week six will see a system still generating meaningful noise.
-The feedback loop-analysts marking false positives, retraining weekly-is what drives the 3-5% monthly accuracy gain.
+The feedback loop - analysts marking false positives, retraining weekly - is what drives the month-over-month accuracy gain.
 If analyst participation in that loop is inconsistent, precision stalls and the business case erodes.

 Frequently Asked Questions